The Galapagos Islands are a chain of volcanic islands that sit in the Pacific Ocean about 500 miles off the coast of Ecuador.

 Among the marine mammals living in the Galapagos Islands, sea lions stand out for many visitors due to their curious and active nature.
 Within the sea waters, on the shores, and on craggy volcanic ledges of the Galapagos Islands, you’ll encounter frolicking sea lions and may even have an opportunity to swim with them.

-So sheltered are sea lions and other animals living in this part of the world that over time they have lost their fear reflex, so they are generally friendly and inquisitive, providing animal encounters you’ll treasure long after your visit.
+So sheltered are sea lions and other animals living in this part of the world that over time they have lost their fear reflex, so they are generally friendly and inquisitive, providing animal encounters you’ll treasure long after your Galapagos Islands vacation.

-Another animal you’ll encounter in the Galapagos Islands is the marine iguana.
+Another famous Galapagos animal you’ll encounter in the island chain is the marine iguana.
 This remarkable reptile is the only iguana that can hunt both on land and in the water.
 Watching it glide through the sea is a fascinating sight to behold.

 Additional residents include white-tip and black-tip reef sharks, endemic Sally Lightfoot crabs and green sea urchins, and chocolate-chip sea stars.